nickian/mautic-whitelabeler/README.md

 Please read through the [previous Issues](https://github.com/nickian/mautic-whitelabeler/issues?utf8=%E2%9C%93&q=) before creating a new one.

 If you would like support or are looking for managed hosting, we are happy to help.
-You can [book a consultation appointment here.](https://client.creative.link/appointly/appointments_public/form)
+You can [book a consultation appointment here.](https://client.creative.link/appointly/appointments_public/form).

+You can join the public chat channel on our Mattermost server here: [Mautic Chat](https://creatv.link/mautic-chat).

 ## Credits :thumbsup: